-Anti Ageing: Studies have found, that the oil can mobilise and increase collagen in connective tissue, helping to keep skin soft and mobile, this is why one of Avocado Oil benefits, is to help protect against ageing.
+Anti Ageing: Studies have found, that the oil can mobilise and increase collagen in connective tissue, helping to keep skin soft and supple, this is why one of Avocado Oil benefits, is to help protect against ageing.

 - Avocado is a medium light weight oil

 - The shelf life is 1 year.
 Adding 1% vitamin E, can help to extend the shelf life

 - Combined with Macadamia oil, it has potent cellular rejuvenating properties

 - One of the Avocado oil benefits is that it permeates the skin quite deeply, making it a good carrier for essential oils.
 Apparently it has one of the highest penetration rates of all the botanical oils